 Mincemeat is a mix of chopped fruit, alcohol and spices.
 Originally mincemeat also contained meat, typically beef or venison.
 Modern-day mincemeat does not contain meat, but some still contain beet suet.

-In some parts of the world mincemeat is referred to minced or ground meat, also known as hamburger meat in the USA.
+In some parts of the world mincemeat is referred to as minced or ground meat, also known as hamburger meat in the USA.

-Do mincemeat tarts need to be refrigerated?
+Do these tarts need to be refrigerated?

-How long will mincemeat tarts last?
+How long will these tarts keep for?

 These mincemeat tarts in this recipe will last up to four weeks if stored in an airtight container lined with parchment paper.
+As with any home-baked goods it's always best to keep an eye on them in case your storage conditions are not as ideal as you think they are.

-Looking for more yummy Christmas dessert recipes?
+More yummy Christmas dessert recipes!

 Why not try making